 If you’re short on time, here’s a quick answer to learn about crocodile habitats in Florida: Crocodiles are found primarily in the southern tip of Florida in Everglades National Park and along the Atlantic and Gulf coasts.

 In this comprehensive guide, we provide an in-depth crocodile map of Florida, exploring where crocodiles live, breed, and have been spotted across the state.
-With an interactive map and key facts about crocodile populations, you’ll know exactly where to find these infamous Florida reptiles.
+With the list and key facts about crocodile populations, you’ll know exactly where to find these infamous Florida reptiles.

 Crocodile Populations in Florida